top of page

 Canva Design.png

-April received her Bachelor of Arts in Family and Human Services from University of Oregon with a minor in Special Education.
-She then received her Master of Science in Marriage and Family Therapy from Northwestern University.
-Prior to opening New Edge Counseling Services, April received extensive training in Dialectical Behavior Therapy (DBT), worked in community outpatient setting to serve the under resourced population, provided crisis interventions with the goal of immediate symptoms reduction, and worked in Partial Hospitalization Program/Intensive Outpatient Program (PHP/IOP) to support individuals and their families moving from crisis to stabilization.
+April received her Bachelor of Arts in Family and Human Services from the University of Oregon with a minor in Special Education, and her Master of Science in Marriage and Family Therapy from Northwestern University.
+She is trained in Gottman Method Level 1 for couples therapy, Eye Movement Desensitization and Reprocessing (EMDR) for trauma, and is familiar with Internal Family Systems (IFS) to help clients explore their inner parts and patterns.
+Prior to opening New Edge Counseling Services, April received extensive training in Dialectical Behavior Therapy (DBT), worked in a community outpatient setting serving under-resourced populations, provided crisis interventions focused on immediate symptom reduction, and supported individuals and families in a Partial Hospitalization/Intensive Outpatient Program (PHP/IOP) with a strong focus on ACT, CBT, and DBT to help clients move from crisis to stabilization.

 Qualifications